Omniscroll/Omniscroll/packages/omniscroll-core/README.md

-This is Galeon core library
+# This is Omniscroll core library